Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 ## Circuit breaker (emergency stop) pattern
 On the Admin panel of the app, there is an 'Emergency Stop' button.
 Once this is pressed, songs can no longer be purchased.
+The first account in MetaMask is set as the admin.

 ## Design patterns
 [design_pattern_desicions.md](..//master/design_pattern_desicions.md)